Martynas Mažvydas National Library of Lithuania: History

 In 1990 the press of the Lithuanian diaspora began returning to Lithuania.
 The library received over 1 million prints that came from the US, Germany and France.
 After the restoration of Lithuania's independence, the development of international cooperation became possible.
 The National Library became a member of major international library associations and institutions.
 In 1992 the first cooperation agreement between the national libraries of the Baltic States (Lithuania, Latvia and Estonia) was signed.

 On November 20, 1991, by resolution of the Presidium of the Supreme Council of the Republic of Lithuania, the library was entrusted with the function of a parliamentary library in addition to the functions of a national library.

 In 1995 the Law on Libraries of the Republic of Lithuania defined the National Library as the main national scientific library for public use.

-In 2019 the National Library celebrated its centenary.

 Architecture

 The National Library is a monument to the architecture of socialist realism.
 The authors of the building's technical design (1952) were the architect Viktor Anikin and the designer Ciprijonas Strimaitis.
 The library edifice was completed in 1958 and the current library building was officially opened on December 4, 1963.
 It was the first building in the Baltics designed and built specifically for a library.

 In 1992, the construction of the library extension began and lasted for 11 years.
 In the summer of 2003 the library extension was officially opened.
 It houses additional reading rooms, document storage and study rooms.